 When he won that election, local reporters say, he started getting national attention as a gun-rights advocate and law enforcement voice.
 He drew further attention last year when he spoke out against the Black Lives Matter movement, calling it a hate group.
 He was also an early Trump supporter.

 One of the misconceptions about Clarke, however, is his image as a crime-fighter, local journalists say.
-His office does very little in the way of policing, with most of its work focused on the county’s jails, high
+His office does very little in the way of policing, with most of its work focused on the county’s jails, highways, and parks.

 “The county sheriff has almost nothing to do with crime.
 The police handle the crime,” said Bruce Murphy, editor of UrbanMilwaukee.com, former editor of Milwaukee Magazine and onetime Journal Sentinel reporter.
 “He’s the classic example of all hat and no cattle.
 He talks tough and he has the impression of being this guy who is taking care of crime, and he has very little to do with it.”